Deep Roots Magazine

 ’T-B Blues,’ written by Victoria Spivey; Maria Muldaur, from One Hour Mama: The Blues of Victoria Spivey

-From the short-lived Even Dozen Jug Band to the Jim Kweskin Jug Band to her duo with (and marriage to) Geoff Muldaur to the celebrated start of her solo career with “Midnight at the Oasis” on to the present day, Maria has followed Ms. Spivey’s advice to “go for herself,” and we the fans are the beneficiaries of that sage advice.
+From the short-lived Even Dozen Jug Band to the Jim Kweskin Jug Band to her duo with (and marriage to) Geoff Muldaur to the celebrated start of her solo career with “Midnight at the Oasis” on to the present day, Maria has followed Ms. Spivey’s advice to “go for herself,” and we the fans are the beneficiaries of that sage dictum.
 Case in point, Maria’s latest album (released in 2025), a full-on tribute to her mentor in a mere dozen songs (seven written or co-written by Ms. Spivey) with the singer backed by three different groups so steeped in the sounds of Spivey’s prime years as to seem as if they plunged through a time warp fresh from the Roaring ‘20s.
 Three of the songs feature James Dapogney’s Chicago Jazz Band, an aggregate familiar to Muldaur’s fans.
 This lively outfit gets down and dirty behind Maria on Andy Razaf’s “My Handy Man,” a delightfully lusty double-entendre litany hinting at pleasures of the flesh first popularized by Ethel Waters in her secular incarnation and reprised here from Maria’s Naughty, Bawdy and Blue album.
 Then there’s the title track, a slow, swaggering come-on written by Porter Grainger and recorded by Spivey in 1937, in which the female protagonist credibly yearns for a 60-minute man.
 Spivey’s 1926 deep blues, “T-B Blues,” blurs the line between real, debilitating illness of the body and existential illness stemming from the social stigma connected to the disease, underscored vocally by Maria’s a lowdown, ominous reading, her voice deep and despairing, seemingly accepting of consumption’s creeping, agonizing toll.
 “T-B Blues” was also featured on Naughty, Bawdy and Blue.

 What Makes You Act Like That?